 Many businesses source materials or products internationally, so they must transfer money to suppliers in other regions.
 In many cases, sending money internationally involves using currency conversions depending on the currency pairs involved.

-For example, a clothing manufacturer might source fabric from a supplier in Italy to ensure high-quality materials for their products.
+For example, a clothing manufacturer might source fabric from an Italian supplier to ensure high-quality materials for its products.

 Topping Up Overseas Business Bank Accounts